City (Strapping Young Lad album): Reception

 City received highly positive reviews.
 Kerrang! praised the album for its heaviness, claiming it sounded like "sticking your head into the jet nozzle of a Stealth Bomber", while Metal Hammer ranked it No. 13 on its "Top 20 Albums of 1997" list and also included it in another list released in 2020 and containing what they considered to be the top 10 albums of that year.
 The album gained a cult following and a loyal fan base for the band.
 City is considered to be the band's best effort by a large number of fans and critics alike.

+In 2000, Terrorizer listed the album as one of the "100 Most Important Albums of the Nineties"; the magazine's readers' poll also ranked it at number 30 on the 100 best albums of the decade.
 In 2002, the album was No. 45 on Revolver magazine's "69 Greatest Metal Albums of All Time" list, and was on their "Must Have Metal Albums" list in 2005.
-It also appeared on the "100 Most Important Albums of the Nineties" list conducted by Terrorizer.
 Townsend himself stated City "is the real Strapping record.
 That's the ultimate one out of all of them".
-City sold over 9,000 copies its first week.
+City had sold over 9,000 copies in the United States by 2002.
 The song "Oh My Fucking God" was later covered by fellow Canadian extreme metal band Cryptopsy, for a compilation album by Century Media.